mithulix/University-Management-Core-Service_Prisma/README.md

 1. What is PostgreSQL?

 PostgreSQL is an open-source object-relational database management system (RDBMS).
 It is one of the most popular relational databases in the world, and is used by a wide range of organizations, from small businesses to large enterprises.
 PostgreSQL is known for its reliability, scalability, and feature richness.
 It supports a wide range of data types, including relational data, JSON data, and XML data.
-PostgreSQL also supports a variety of advanced features, such as ACID transactions, foreign keys, and triggers.

 2. What is the purpose of a database schema in PostgreSQL?